 Learn how to make an iced mocha latte at home in just 5 minutes, with 3 simple ingredients!
 It’s made with either espresso or strong coffee and no cocoa powder is needed.
 It’s rich, creamy, and totally indulgent – but easy enough to make whenever the craving strikes!

-If you are a chocolate and a coffee fanatic, then homemade mocha lattes have your name written all over them.
-And whether you are craving a piping hot one or need it served over ice, we’ve got you covered.
-We’ve also got your back if you need it in the form of brownies or a cocktail, too.
+If you are a chocolate and coffee fanatic, then homemade mocha lattes have your name written all over them.

-Today though, we’re all about the iced latte – rich, creamy, totally luxurious yet totally easy to make.
+This homemade iced chocolate latte is rich, creamy, and totally luxurious…yet totally easy to make.
 You need just 3 simple ingredients (4 if you want to really indulge…and yes, yes you do) and 5 minutes.

 Iced Mocha vs. Iced Latte vs. Iced Coffee

-An iced latte is made with espresso, which is much stronger than coffee, and there is more milk in an iced latte, because… latte ratios!
-An iced mocha is simply an iced latte with chocolate syrup added.
-Mocha is a combination of chocolate and coffee.
+An iced latte is made with espresso, which is much stronger than coffee.
+There is more milk in an iced latte, because… latte ratios!
+Mocha is a combination of chocolate and coffee, so an iced mocha is simply an iced latte with chocolate syrup added.

-Iced coffee, or similarly, cold brew, are both methods of making regular coffee served over ice.
+Iced coffee and cold brew, are both versions of coffee served over ice.
 There is the option of adding cream or milk to either, as you would a cup of hot coffee, but it’s not an essential part of the drink as it is with an iced latte.

 What You’ll Need